tryggos16/kest2_windows_verkefni/README.md

 ### 6. Question: What needs to be changed to allow any remote users to make changes in the ShareXX folder?
 Answer: check under full controle and Change

+### 7. Question: after making some changes Can you open the Brief file?
+Answer: YES

+### 8. QuestionÞ Can you delete the Brief file?
+What happens?
+Answer: Yes.
+Access is granted this time.

+### 9. Question: What can you do to assign a drive letter to your partner’s shared folder?
+Answer: Mapping the shared folder to a drive letter using Map network drive.